-- Fixed equipment and low value items (as determined by Pobal) remain in the pre-school and ownership is transferred to the pre-school - Ownership of personal items is transferred to the parent/guardian - Ownership of other equipment is transferred to the primary school to which the child is transitioning (where deemed appropriate by an HSE or HSE-funded professional) - If a piece of equipment is no longer required by a child, the service provider, health professional or parent/guardian can inform Pobal by emailing aimlevel5@pobal.ie (see 7.23)
+- Fixed equipment and low value items (as determined by Pobal) remain in the pre-school and ownership is transferred to the pre-school - Ownership of personal items is transferred to the parent/guardian/carer i.e. custom equipment which is specifically tailored to a child such as casted seating for equipment.
+Ownership of other equipment is transferred to the primary school to which the child is transitioning (where deemed appropriate by an HSE or HSE-funded professional) - If a piece of equipment is no longer required by a child, the service provider can contact Pobal via a request on the EY Hive.
+A health professional or parent/guardian/carer can inform Pobal by emailing aimlevel5@pobal.ie (see 7.23)